 History of St. John, Swan Hills

-From the summer of 1970, the priest offered mass approximately every second Sunday.
+Fr.
+Adolph Terre was appointed pastor of St. Anne, Barrhead, with Swan Hills as its mission in 1970.
+Fr.
+Terre offered Mass at Swan Hills approximately every second Sunday.
 In October 1973, weekly Sunday service was resumed.
 Around 1976, parishioners began raising funds to carpet the church and the CWL hosted many pancake suppers.
-The most memorable dish donated was a roaster of perfectly green scrambled eggs!
-They had been covered with tinfoil, causing a chemical reaction that produced perfectly green eggs.
 During this year, parishioners moved and raised the altar to the front of the church.

-In 1985, parishioners decided they needed an addition and once again started fund raising.
+In 1985, parishioners decided to have an addition to the existing facilities and once again started fund raising.
 This time the CWL donated $10,000.
 A new entrance with a kitchen and two bathrooms was added, and the previous area was renovated to become a sacristy.
 They also added a parking lot to the west of the church.